Handsome Ned: Career

 Initially, Masyk and his brother Jim started a band called The Velours, whose material consisted primarily of Elvis Presley and Velvet Underground covers with some original songs.
 In 1981, the band was joined by Ronny Azzopardi of The Next and J. D. Weatherstone of The Demics, and changed its name to The Sidewinders.
 They performed several shows as an opening act for The Viletones, increasing their popularity and soon becoming a headlining draw in their own right.
 He hosted a weekly residency at the Cameron House tavern on Queen Street West, playing there as a headliner and providing a platform for other like-minded artists.

 Over the course of his career, he performed under several different band names including The Sidewinders, The Hayseed Hellions, The Running Kind, The Handsome Neds and The New Neds.
 He released a small number of independent singles both as a solo artist and with the Sidewinders, and was a regular organizer of country-themed music events such as the "Handsome Ned Picnic" and "Honky Tonk Heart".
 The Handsome Ned Picnic, an annual event for at least three years, included acts such as The Razorbacks and Shadowy Men on a Shadowy Planet as performers, while Honky Tonk Heart, a one-off show at The Horseshoe Tavern in 1985, included the second-ever live performance by Blue Rodeo.

-In addition, he was the host of a weekly country music show on CKLN-FM called Honky-Tonk Hardwood Floor Show, and appeared in an advertising campaign for Molson Export in 1986.
+Handsome Ned was the host of a weekly eclectic music show on CKLN-FM called The Honky-Tonk Hardwood Floor Show.
+The show focussed on outlaw country and cow-punk as well as almost any other genre.
+The show featured impromptu conversation with, and performances by, local and international artists.
+Ned's wide-ranging taste introduced an eager audience to alternatives to mainstream rock and country.
+He was a champion for and had a major influence on independent music during his time in Toronto.

+He appeared in an advertising campaign for Molson Export in 1986.